nlfiedler/enenra/README.md

 ## TODO

-1. Implement remaining CRUD operations for buckets and objects.
+1. Implement CRUD operations for objects.
+1. Ensure bucket names meet at least some of the many [requirements](https://cloud.google.com/storage/docs/naming#requirements).
-1. Support other forms of authorization.
+1. Support other forms of authorization?
+1. Add code examples to the README and API overview page.

 ## Example Usage